ccapdev1920T2/s12g5/README.md

 - [models](https://github.com/ccapdev1920T2/s12g5/tree/master/la%20sale/models) - Contains the files for the database models, such as defining the schema, and defines the needed functions for organizing data.
 - [routes](https://github.com/ccapdev1920T2/s12g5/tree/master/la%20sale/routes) - The responses of the created server for a client request are specified in the routes fule.
 - [views](https://github.com/ccapdev1920T2/s12g5/tree/master/la%20sale/views) - The front-end aspect of the project are placed in this folder.
 This includes the hbs files, and their corresponding css and script information.
-- [index.js](https://github.com/ccapdev1920T2/s12g5/blob/master/la%20sale/index.js) - Represents the primary entry point of the website,
+- [index.js](https://github.com/ccapdev1920T2/s12g5/blob/master/la%20sale/index.js) - Represents the primary entry point of the website.

 ## Current Limitations (Phase 2 - 4/11/2020)
 Most of the essential features for a bid experience has been implemented.